The Best Free Korea VPN in 2023

 South Korea is also home to some of the best content in the world, from Squid Game to BTS songs.
 However, many shows might be available only in the U.K. or U.S. libraries of streaming services.
 If South Koreans want to bypass these geoblocks, they’ll need a VPN.

-No matter the reason, if you want to use a VPN for free in South Korea, we have five of the best free VPN options available — and we will also explain where these completely free VPNs fall short in terms of security, privacy, features or having servers in South Korea.
+No matter the reason, if you want to use a VPN for free in South Korea, we have four of the best free VPN options available — and we will also explain where these completely free VPNs fall short in terms of security, privacy, features or having servers in South Korea.

 You can get a free VPN by downloading the app for your device from the service’s website.
 For example, if you want to use Windscribe, you can go to windscribe.com and download the app for your operating system — Windows, Mac, Android, iOS and more.